Posthumous fame of Vincent van Gogh: In popular culture

 In the British science fiction series Doctor Who, van Gogh is portrayed by Scottish actor Tony Curran.
-Upon release, "Vincent and the Doctor" (one of two episodes in which van Gogh appears) received critical acclaim, with many praising Curran's portrayal of the artist.
+Upon release, "Vincent and the Doctor" (one of two episodes in which van Gogh appears) received positive reviews, with many praising Curran's portrayal of the artist.

 Loving Vincent is a 2017 experimental animated biographical drama film about van Gogh's life and in particular, the circumstances surrounding his death.
 The world's first fully painted feature film, each one of its 65,000 frames was hand-painted by 125 professional painters, including a re-imagining of over 120 of Van Gogh's own works.
 The film won Best Animated Feature Film Award at the 30th European Film Awards in Berlin and the Best Animation Award at the Shanghai International Film Festival, as well as being nominated for Best Animated Feature at the 90th Academy Awards.

 In August 2018 the retail brand Vans produced, in partnership with the Van Gogh Museum of Art, a line of products centered around a handful of the artist's works.
 Proceeds of the sales were given to the museum to "preserve Van Gogh's legacy and collection of art... keeping it accessible for generations."
 Within five minutes of the collection launching online, however, it was all sold out.